AlexandreExpandev/861/backend/README.md

-# TODO List API
+# Todo List API

-A RESTful API for managing TODO lists built with Node.js, Express, TypeScript, and PostgreSQL.
+A RESTful API for managing todo lists built with Node.js, Express, TypeScript, and SQL Server.

 ## Features